A thesis installation following one house across geological time, urban development, and an uncertain climate future.

 applications

-Thesis · Parsons School of Design, 2026 · site in progress
+Thesis · Parsons School of Design, 2026

 Drag or touch to look around · Pinch to zoom · tap to open